hashgraph/hedera-forking/README.md

     }
 ```

+### Running your Tests

-Now you can use HTS and remote tokens as if they were deployed locally when fork testing.
+Now you can use Hedera Token Services and remote tokens as if they were deployed locally when fork testing.
 For example

 ```solidity examples/foundry-hts/USDC.t.sol